NachoColl/blockchain-web-services/docs/index.md

 ## Abstract

 Blockchain Web Services is a Unified API enabling companies to consume blockchain Smart Contracts as web services.
-We aim to help companies build blockchain solutions and embrace the blockchain revolution by removing infrastructure complexities from creative workflows.
+We aim to help companies build on top of blockchain and embrace the blockchain revolution by removing infrastructure complexities from creative workflows.

 In addition, Blockchain Web Services incorporates a Marketplace for developers to publish their Smart Contracts and for companies to get access to hundreds of validated, secured, and state-of-the-art solutions.